UPC-A Barcode: The Complete Guide to North American Product Codes

 Product Code (5 digits): You assign these digits to individual products.
 With five digits available, each company prefix supports up to 100,000 unique products.
 Different sizes, colors, or variations of a product each need their own UPC-A code.

-The physical barcode representation uses patterns of bars and spaces to encode these digits.
+The physical barcode uses patterns of bars and spaces to encode these digits.
 The barcode includes guard patterns at the beginning, middle, and end that help scanners locate and orient the code.
 Each digit uses a seven-bit pattern, and the left and right halves use different encoding schemes, allowing bidirectional scanning.

 How UPC-A Encoding Works